 It can be tempting to fill the gap left by the lack of human contact with social media, so if you can put your smartphone in another room, try to do so.
 Alternatively, if you have a phone that use for both personal and work, then at least consider logging out of your social media accounts during work hours.
 Try not to endlessly scroll through the news!

 Communicate with your colleagues

-When you start working remotely, set up an effective way to communicate with your team.
+When you start remote working, set up an effective way to communicate with your team.
 Schedule meetings or regular catch up calls with your colleagues or your boss.
 This will prove invaluable to you if you are working from home, allowing you to remind yourself that you are not alone!